Nobuhisa/FsIdentitySample/README.md

 # FsIdentitySample
-This solution is a sample of ASP.NET Identity written by F#.
+This solution is a sample of ASP.NET Identity written in F#.

 ### Details :
 - .NET Framework 4.5